-In this article I’ll guide you thru how you can find low-cost stock images to use in your work.
+This guide shows you one way to find and buy some of the cheapest stock images for commercial use.
 This simple process can save you huge amounts of money over the long-term.

 Example of a cheap stock photo

-I wanted to buy a pic to use here as an example, it would have been a bit strange to use a freebie used by thousands of other people!
-I purchased a picture of a piggy bank in a clamp for $1 and then added in my own text.
-Here it is.
+I wanted to buy an image to use here as an example, it would have been strange not to!
+I purchased a picture of this piggy bank in a clamp for $1 and then added in the text myself.

 Where to get the photos from

 I’ve seen other articles online that simply list online stock photo agencies and tell you that’s where is best.
-That isn’t much use!
-Prices vary.
+But prices vary.
 It’s how you go about using them that matters.

 For this guide we’ll be using Dreamstime.
-I’ve used them for over a decade, since April 2006 to be exact.
-No joke, here is a screenshot from my account showing the first file that I downloaded.
+I’ve used them for over 16 years, since April 2006 to be exact.
+No joke, here’s a screenshot of my account showing the first file that I downloaded.

 First we need to understand the pricing structure.
 There are two factors: